 Elderly women may spend as much as two-thirds of their waking hours in sedentary behavior, a new Harvard study has found.
 But an expert says the findings still show an opportunity for even sedentary older people to exercise and stay healthier.
 Ronan Factora, MD, did not take part in the study but is a geriatrician … Read More

 A growing number of elderly people are falling and suffering traumatic brain injuries as a result, a new study says.
 Alarming rise in number of traumatic brain injuries Researchers at the Injury and Osteoporosis Research Center followed a group of Finnish people over 40 years.
 They found the number of older Finnish adults with a … Read More

 For seniors, even a small amount of exercise can have health benefits.
 And if you’re already healthy, staying active in your golden years helps you build extra muscle reserve and flexibility to recover more quickly if you do get sick.
 Exercise is not only for your body, says Ronan Factora, MD, who specializes in geriatrics. … Read More

 As your mom gets up in years, Holly L. Thacker, MD, asks that you encourage her to see her doctor regularly for preventive health care.
 Women should see their physician every year, even when they’re long past the child-bearing stage, for regular screenings, tests and bloodwork.
 And if your mom suffers from memory loss, please consider going with her to the doctor to help her process the information.

 Icy sidewalks.
 Slippery driveways.
 Boots that bring melting snow onto floors.
 These all can cause falls.
-And spill that gives a 20-year-old a bruised knee could send an elderly person to the hospital.
+These are minor hazards for most of us, but for an elderly person, they can be devastating.
+A spill that gives a 20-year-old a bruised knee could send an elderly person to the hospital.
 “If you are over the … Read More